-The Juris Doctor degree (J.D.) is required to practice law in most states.
-The JD degree is offered by American Bar Association (ABA) accredited schools like St. Mary’s School of Law, as well as some non-ABA-accredited institutions and some institutions in Canada.
+The Doctor of Jurisprudence degree (J.D.) is required to practice law in most states.
+The J.D. degree is offered by American Bar Association (ABA) accredited schools like St. Mary’s School of Law, as well as some non-ABA-accredited institutions and some institutions in Canada.

 Applicants may apply to either the full-time day program or a part-time evening program, but not to both.
 Admissions and graduation standards are the same for both J.D. programs.